-The power receptacle is located on the lower rear of the appliance.
+The power receptacle is located on the left side of the appliance, behind the left cast side panel.
 Check the wall receptacle for 120 volt, 60 Hz (standard current).
 Make sure the outlet is grounded and has the correct polarity.
-A good quality surge protector is hightly recommended to protect the electronics.
+A good quality surge protector is highly recommended to protect the electronics.